davidwl/AppLaunchpad/docs/navigation-parameters-reference.md

 ### nodeAccessibilityResolver
 - **type**: any
 - **description**: receives all values defined in the node configuration.
 It allows you to define a permission checker function that gets executed on every node.
-If it returns `false`, Luigi removes the node and its children from the navigation structure.
-See [angular navigation.js](../test/e2e-test-application/src/luigi-config/extended/navigation.js) for an example.
+If it returns `false`, AppLaunchpad removes the node and its children from the navigation structure.
+See [angular navigation.js](../test/e2e-test-application/src/applaunchpad-config/extended/navigation.js) for an example.

 ### nodeChangeHook
 - **type**: function